Our Phonics Curriculum

 Children can fail the Phonics Screening Test.
 If a child fails the Phonics Screening Check then they are required to take it again at the end of Year 2.

-Should you require any further information regarding phonics please contact your child's class teacher or Miss Hall.
+Should you require any further information regarding phonics please contact your child's class teacher or Miss Graham.